Cleveland Workers’ Compensation Lawyer

 • You have not received benefits or treatment that an insurance company promised.
 Insurance companies will not always do what they say they are going to do.
 When the promised help never arrives, an attorney can help you get the benefits you deserve.

 The workers’ compensation system in Ohio is different from every other state.
 In most places, employers carry workers’ compensation insurance, just as they would for other potential liabilities.
 In Ohio, though, a state-run agency, the Bureau of Workers’ Compensation (BWC), operates the entire system.
-This can make the whole process more complicated, depending on how things go.
+This can make the whole claims process more complicated, depending on how things go.

 After a workplace injury, here are the steps you should take to receive benefits: